elbosso/expect-dialog-ca/docs/content.md

   This script runs without a GUI so as to put as few dependencies and preconditions in the way of a user getting her certificate.

+  Parameters for the script:
+  * *-k file name for key file*
+    If this file exists, the key in it is used - if it does not exist, a new key is generated and saved to it
+  * *-c file name of old certificate*
+    The file containing the old certificate that should be renewed
+  * *-o file name of resulting CSR*
+    The file the new certificate signing request is to be saved in
+  * *-h*
+    Print some help text"
 * [revoke_crl.sh](../revoke_crl.sh)
   This script shows all currently valid certificates.
 The user can choose one of them.
 This is then revoked and the certificate revocation list